Trans-Coordinate Physics: Three and four dimensions

-In 3 + 1 space the intersection of a backward and forward time cone will produce a spherical surface like the one pictured in Fig.\ 6c.
-In this case choose four mutually perpendicular unit vectors $\hat{x}$, $\hat{y}$, $\hat{z}$, and $\hat{t}$ to form the local grid at event \textbf{a}.
-As before, the orientation of the spatial part of these grids is of no importance.
-They may be arbitrarily directed because their only purpose is to locally define all three spatial derivatives of the function $\varphi$.
-That function is continuous throughout the wave packet in any direction; therefore, it does not matter which grid orientation is chosen at any event for the purpose of specifying the function and its derivatives there.
-The Dirac solution has four components $\varphi_\mu$ where each satisfies all of the above conditions in the 3 + 1 directions.
+In 3 + 1 space the intersection of a backward and forward time cone will produce a spherical surface like the one pictured in Fig.\ 4c.
+In this case choose three mutually perpendicular right-hand unit vectors $\hat{x}$, $\hat{y}$, $\hat{z}$ to form the spatial local grid at event \textbf{a}.
+As before, the orientation of these spatial grids is of no importance.
+They may be arbitrarily directed because their only purpose is to locally define all three spatial derivatives of the function $\psi$.
+That function is continuous throughout the wave packet in any direction; therefore, \emph{it does not matter which grid orientation is chosen at any event} for the purpose of specifying the function and its continuous derivatives at that event.
+The Dirac solution has four components $\psi_\mu(\textbf{a})$ where each satisfies all of the above conditions in the 3 + 1 directions.

-Since every event on the surface of the sphere in Fig.\ 6c locates a partition line, the event \textbf{a} is enclosed by a sphere with a differential volume $d\Omega$ that contains a differential fraction $df$ of the entire particle, where
+Since every event on the surface of the sphere in Fig.\ 4c locates a partition line, the event \textbf{a} is enclosed by a sphere with a differential volume $d\Omega$ that contains a differential fraction $df$ of the entire particle, where

 which normalizes the 3 + 1 wave function.